10:00 AM - 9:00 PM Friday & Saturday June 23 & 24, 2017

 Be sure to see these other exhibits at the 2017 Festival:

 Click the below image to see a short video clip with scenes from our event in 2014:

 About the Festival of the Arts: The Lake Oswego Festival of the Arts is an arts education event of the Lakewood Center for the Arts, a 501(c)(3) nonprofit arts organization.
 It is held the weekend after Father's Day each year and attracts 22-25,000 people.
 Contributions to the Festival are tax deductible to the fullest extent allowed by law.
 Our tax ID number is 93-0700108.

 Mission Statement: The Lake Oswego Festival of the Arts’ primary goal is to educate by promoting, supporting, coordinating, and exhibiting the arts of the region.

 Location/Support: The Festival takes place at the Lakewood Center for the Arts and George Rogers Park, both on State Street in downtown Lake Oswego, Oregon USA.
-It is sustained by valuable partnerships with the City of Lake Oswego, Clackamas County Tourism and Development Council, the Chamber of Commerce, the Lake Oswego Rotary Club, the Lake Oswego School District, small and large businesses, the "Friends of the Festival," plus more than 500 volunteers who work throughout the year and the weekend to make the Festival the success it is.
+Lake Osweo is located 9 miles south of Portland, Orwegon.
+The Festival is sustained by valuable partnerships with the City of Lake Oswego, Clackamas County Tourism and Development Council, the Chamber of Commerce, the Lake Oswego Rotary Club, the Lake Oswego School District, small and large businesses, the "Friends of the Festival," plus more than 500 volunteers who work throughout the year and the weekend to make the Festival the success it is.